 As Tebow lay on the field at Commonwealth Stadium, the world stopped for the top-ranked Gators.
 No player in the country is more important to his team.
-After the more important questions about Tebow's well-being are addressed, it may be prudent to ask another question:
+After the more important questions about Tebow's well-being are addressed, it may be prudent to ask another question: Could the Gators repeat as national champs without him?

 Thoughts of titles were secondary in the moments immediately following Tebow's injury.
-A replay showed that after a crushing hit from Kentucky defensive end
+A replay showed that after a crushing hit from Kentucky defensive end Taylor Wyndham, Tebow's head bounced off the knee of Florida offensive lineman Marcus Gilbert.
+Later, cameras showed Tebow vomiting into a bag while being carted off the sideline.
+The final image of him was through the window of an ambulance bound for the University of Kentucky Medical Center.

 If Tebow indeed suffered a concussion, as Meyer suggested in his postgame press conference, he'll have an off week to recover and could possibly be ready to play when Florida faces LSU in Baton Rouge on Oct.
 10. But if Tebow can't play, what then?

 If Brantley played at Georgia or USC or at any school that runs a pro-style offense, he could replace the starter seamlessly.
-The problem at Florida is that the coaching staff will have to adjust the offense to fit Brantley's skill set, which is more similar to
+The problem at Florida is that the coaching staff will have to adjust the offense to fit Brantley's skill set, which is more similar to Matt Barkley's than it is to Tebow's.
+Brantley has a cannon, and he throws a beautiful ball, but he would not fit well in the single-wing package Tebow has made so dangerous.

 Bottom line: Brantley has the talent to keep Florida competing for a title if he is pressed into duty, but the complications of switching between quarterbacks suited for two different styles could significantly slow Florida's offense.